Put the phone book down. This is electrical work you can do on your own with our easy-to-follow steps.

 Use a threaded tube to connect the fixture to the electrical box.
 Make the electrical connections using wire nuts.
 Push the trim ring up against the ceiling and secure it in place with a lug nut.
 The chain hook should sit just below.

-Remove old light switch panel.
+Editor's Tip: If desired, remove old light switch panel.
 Attach dimmer light switch according to instructions on the package.